An Overview of APM 025 Conflict of Commitment and Related Policies

 The annual APM 025 reporting period is July 1 through June 30.
 Campus procedures require reports to be submitted no later than September 30.
 Faculty now submit their annual report via OATS and can do so as early as July 1.

-All faculty holding appointments in the Professor series, Adjunct Professor series, Astronomer series, and Lecturer with Security of Employment series, including recall appointments, are subject to APM 025.
+All faculty holding appointments in the Professor series, Adjunct Professor series (holding appointments over 50% time), Astronomer series, and Lecturer with Security of Employment series, including recall appointments, are subject to APM 025.

 • Academic Deans are subject to APM 025 and the additional provisions included in APM 240-20.c.